 But I think this drive for effectiveness is especially important to the advertising industry at this particular juncture in history.
 Contrary to popular opinion, we advertising folk care a great deal about effectiveness.
 We really, really do.
 Yes we want to work on campaigns that win a Cannes Lions.
 But we also want to be able to say that we worked on something that sold a million more units.

 It’s a cliché these days, but we are at a time of change.
-Many industries (not just ours) are facing a crisis of confidence as the evolution of technology continues to effect a great transformation in society and business.
-Agencies need to reorganise themselves more around data driven consumer insight and become much more responsive, in real-time.
+Many industries (not just ours) are facing a crisis of confidence as the evolution of technology continues to affect a great transformation in society and business.
+Agencies need to reorganise themselves more around data-driven consumer insight and become much more responsive, in real-time.

 This shouldn’t be seen as a threat.
 It isn’t a binary question.
 It’s not one or the other – creativity or effectiveness.
 Everyone in the industry does not suddenly need to become more scientific or go and learn how to programme.
 We simply need a re-balancing, a few more people that can do those things.
 A reorganisation around experts in consumer insight and a keener, and crucially, more public focus on effectiveness.